STEFANOVIVAS/azure-databricks/README.md

 ## Azure Formula1 project
 Azure Formula1 project is an implementation of the data pipeline which consumes data from the Ergast API and makes F1 drivers/constructors standings available for Business Intelligence consumption.
-The pipeline infrastructure was built using Microsoft Azure as a backbone with ADLS Gen 2 as Datalake, Databricks/Spark as a data transformation framework, and Data Factory as an orchestration.
+The pipeline infrastructure was built using Microsoft Azure as a backbone with ADLS Gen 2 as Datalake, Databricks/Spark as a data transformation framework, and Data Factory as an orchestrator.

 ### Table of contents